 - Faculty Professional Development: A Primer for School Leader Effective professional development programs engender an atmosphere of excitement, intellectual stimulation, and collegiality.
 Yet, many independent schools lack these programs.
 Why would independent schools fail to develop a “community of life-long learners” among the faculty?
 How can these obstacles be overcome?

-- Organizational Change in the Independent School: Promise or Peril Implementing organizational changes in the independent school poses some unique and special challenges.
+- Previously published at NAIS: Organizational Change In The Independent School (Please note: this is a pdf) Implementing organizational changes in the independent school poses some unique and special challenges.
 What is the nature of these challenges?
 How might leadership identify “resistances” and increase collaboration?
 How might leadership mobilize the entire school community to participate in organizational assessment?
 Each will be addressed in turn.

 - Organizational Assessment in the Independent School: Crisis as an Inadvertent Assessment Tool.
 This article, was originally written following September 11, 2001, examines how crisis – in the independent school – can be used an an organizational assessment tool.
 Although it focuses on 911, the ideas detailed can be applied to any independent school crisis.